marspier/lumaa-spring-2025-ai-ml/README_Project.md

 ### Steps to Run

-1.Open JupyterLab (jupyter lab) or Jupyter Notebook (jupyter notebook).
+1. Open JupyterLab (jupyter lab) or Jupyter Notebook (jupyter notebook).

-2.Load the .ipynb file containing your code.
+2. Load the .ipynb file containing your code.

-3.Click Run on each cell sequentially.
+3. Click Run on each cell sequentially.

 ## 🔍 How will it look?
  We will be using TF-IDF Vectorization & Cosine Similarity to recommend movies based on user descriptions.